I work mainly in open source, building and testing Java-based tooling around Kubernetes and OpenShift.

 Keep engineering quality visible through faster, more useful feedback loops.

-Most of my public work shows up through collaboration in StreamsHub, skodjob, Strimzi, and EnMasse.
+Public work across StreamsHub, skodjob, Strimzi, and EnMasse.

 Years of public engineering activity across development, testing, automation, and platform work.